wp-plugins/slidedeck2/readme.txt

 = Responsive Content Slider by SlideDeck 2 =
 = Easily create responsive content sliders for your WordPress site without code.
 Use images & text, plus YouTube, Flickr, Pinterest & more =
 SlideDeck 2 for WordPress is a responsive slider plugin that lets you easily create content sliders out of almost any content.
-Connect to a variety of Content Sources like YouTube, Flickr, Twitter, WordPress posts and Pinterest to create gorgeous, dynamic sliders in a few clicks - no coding is required.
+Connect to a variety of Content Sources like YouTube, Flickr, WordPress posts and Pinterest to create gorgeous, dynamic sliders in a few clicks - no coding is required.

 **Requirements:** WordPress 3.3+, PHP5 and higher